National Collegiate Athletic Association: Race and ethnicity

 Racial/Ethnic minority groups in the NCAA are protected by inclusion and diversity policies put in place to increase sensitivity and awareness to the issues and challenges faced across intercollegiate athletics.
 The NCAA provides a demographics database that can be openly viewed by the public.

 Historically, the NCAA has used its authority in deciding on host cities to promote its core values.
 The Association also prohibits championship events in states that display the Confederate flag, and at member schools that have abusive or offensive nicknames or mascots based on Native American imagery.
 Board members wish to ensure that anyone associated with an NCAA championship event will be treated with fairness and respect.

 Student-athletes with disabilities

 The NCAA defines a disability as a current impairment that has a substantial educational impact on a student's academic performance and requires accommodation.
 Student-Athletes with disabilities are given education accommodations along with an adapted sports model.
 The NCAA hosts adapted sports championships for both track and field and swimming and diving as of 2015.

 International student athletes

 Over the last two decades recruiting international athletes has become a growing trend among NCAA institutions.
 For example, most German athletes outside of Germany are based at US universities.
 For many European athletes, the American universities are the only option to pursue an academic and athletic career at the same time.
-Many of these students come to the US with high academic expectations and aspirations.
+Some of these students go to the US with high academic expectations and aspirations.